floor9design-ltd/test-data-generator/README.md

 ## Setup

-This is a simple class, so minimal setup is required.
+These are a simple classes, so minimal setup is required.
 In a composer/PSR compliant system, this should be automatically included.
-If your system works another way, this can be easily included.
+If your system works another way, this can be manually included.

-Note that it is in its own namespace, so should not clash with your other classes/methods.
+Note that they are namespaced, so should not clash with your other classes/methods.

 ## Testing